History of Mexico City: Conquest of Tenochtitlan

 Cortés first saw Tenochtitlan on 8 November 1519.
 Upon viewing it for the first time, Cortes and his men were "stunned by its beauty and size...."
 The Spaniards marched along the causeway leading into the city from Iztapalapa.
 The towers, temples and canoes filled with crowds who gathered to look at the strange men and their horses.
 Moctezuma came out from the center of Tenochtitlan onto the causeway to greet them.
 The two processions met at the entrance to the city.
 Moctezuma was in a litter draped with fine cotton mantles and borne on the shoulders of a number of lords.
 He emerged from the litter and the two leaders exchanged gifts.
 The Aztecs led the Spaniards into the heart of the city where Moctezuma gave them with more gifts and then quartered them in lavish apartments.
 However, Aztec accounts of the first meeting indicate that Moctezuma was too deferent and generous to the newcomers.
 An Aztec account relates how the people of Tenochtitlan felt: "as if everyone had eaten stupefying mushrooms..., as if they had seen something astonishing.
 Terror dominated everyone, as if all the world were being disembowelled....
 People fell into a fearful slumber...."

-However, the camaraderie between the two leaders did not last long.
+The camaraderie between the two leaders did not last long.
 While the Spaniards marveled at the city's artifacts and strange foods, they were horrified by the religious rites involving human sacrifice and, being vastly outnumbered, Cortes worried greatly that Moctezuma was plotting to destroy him.
 So on 16 November, Cortés detained Moctezuma, placing him under house arrest.
 In this way, Cortés hoped to rule through the emperor.
 However, Moctezuma's power was dwindling in the eyes of his people.
 The Aztecs grew ever more resentful of the Spaniards' attacks on their religion and their relentless demands for gold.
 Resistance broke out on one of the lakeside settlements, which Cortés tried to quell by having a formal ceremony where the emperor swore allegiance to the Spanish king.
 He also tried to have the Mexica idols in the main temple replaced by Christian ones or at least put them side by side.
 To add to Cortés' troubles, the Spanish governor of Cuba sent an arrest party for Cortés, as his orders were not to conquer but simply to trade.
 This forced Cortés to leave Tenochtitlan in the hands of Pedro de Alvarado as he went to Veracruz to confront this party.